14 Top FBA Tasks To Outsource To Amazon Virtual Assistants

 Order fulfillment involves receiving, processing, and shipping orders to your customers.
 It’s a laborious process that requires you to go through multiple steps depending on which type of order fulfillment you choose.
 Amazon does offer several choices, such as:

 That’s just the tip of the iceberg, though.
 There’s marketing, accounting, and forecasting to take into consideration as well.
 That’s where an Amazon VA can come to the rescue.
-A VA is especially useful when order fulfillment includes wholesale orders to brick-and-mortar businesses.
+A VA specializing in Amazon is especially useful when fulfillment includes shipping inventory from China to FBA or 3PL.
 A VA can perform the basic fulfillment tasks below:

 Product Returns or Exchanges